-The majority of the law enforcement officers in this country perform their job with dignity and regard for their communities and in accordance with the law of the land.
-However, there are a number of incidents in which this is not true.
+The majority of the law enforcement officers in this country perform their jobs with dignity and regard for their communities and in accordance with the law of the land.
+However, there are some situations where police can cross the line.
+So how long can a police officer follow you, and when is it harassment?
 This article is designed to help anyone who has been stopped by police get some basic legal information to help them know their rights, especially if they feel they are being harassed by the cops.

 The short answer is yes a cop can follow you home if they have reason to believe you were involved in a crime.
 But there is more that you should know when it comes to police protocol.

 What To Do When Police Officers Are Harassing You

 Every situation and every individual is different, and often you only have a couple of seconds to assess your safety and the correct course of action, which is why there is no correct way to deal with such harassment situations.

 Here are some tried and tested ways whereby you can address street harassment: